wwt/dcauto-study-resources/docs/sections/section_2.md

 ## :fontawesome-solid-lightbulb: Insights

-- Force yourself to use the skills you learn in this section frequently as you study the remaining exam topic sections.
-Lots of repetition will help you build and retain these skills and we think it is important that these skills be second-nature to you, as you prepare for a certification exam.

-- The Cisco DevNet learning labs and WWT guided walkthroughs are excellent, repeatable learning tools which present you content in small chunks.
-You can repeat any or all of this content as many times as you like.

-- Our favorite resource to learn this material is Pluralsight.
-The author of the courses we recommend, Nick Russo, does an absolutely fantastic job of explaining core concepts in a way that we could easily consume.
-Yes, Pluralsight is a paid resource and we have our own subscriptions.
-In our opinion, the monthly cost is well worth the price.

----
+- We spent plenty of time watching the videos and reading the documentation in this guide although we spent most of our time going through the hands-on learning exercises over, and over, and over again.
+The practice made a big difference in our ability to retain so many details.
+Forcing ourselves to type our way through the Jupyter Lab exercises was really hard and was also our best teacher.

+- The Cisco DevNet learning labs for ACI were a great starting point for us and set the tone for the things we needed to learn and practice.
+Following those up with the Jupyter and MIT exercises was very beneficial.

+- The star resource to practice just about any skills related to ACI is the **[DevNet Always-On ACI Sandbox](https://sandboxapicdc.cisco.com "DevNet Always-On ACI Sandbox"){target=_blank}**.
+This is a publicly-accessible (no-VPN required), reservationless, read/write, read/write ACI simulator and we used it excessively.
+All of the code samples, Jupyter Notebooks, and Ansible Playbooks bundled in this repository use this sandbox.

+!!! caution
+        - From time to time, the **[DevNet Always-On ACI Sandbox](https://sandboxapicdc.cisco.com "DevNet Always-On ACI Sandbox"){target=_blank}** can be a bit slow or fail to respond to your API call, browser session, etc.  Generally, after a minute or two, we found the sandbox would recover from these situations.

+    !!! tip "tips"
+        - Spend plenty of time working with ACI both programmatically _and_ in the APIC GUI.
+        - The [ACI visore tool](https://www.cisco.com/c/en/us/support/docs/cloud-systems-management/application-policy-infrastructure-controller-apic/118839-technote-visore-00.html "ACI visore tool"){target=_blank} provides a great way to understand relationships between ACI objects in the MIT.
+        - The [ACI API Inspector](https://aci-prog-lab.ciscolive.com/lab/pod1/references/find-object "ACI API Inspector"){target=_blank} vastly simplifies the process to construct REST payloads for ACI.
+We recommend that you spend plenty of time observing how you can use APIC GUI interactions, via the API Inspector, to construct REST payloads within Python.

-## On to Section 2.0
+## On to Section 3.0

-:thumbsup:  Nice work on the foundational topics!
-Keep up the good work and click [this link](section_1.md "Section 1.0") to check out **Section 2.0** exam topics and resources.
+:thumbsup:  Great job getting through ACI!
+Let's keep going, click [this link](section_3.md "Section 3.0") to check out **Section 2.0** exam topics and resources.